Norton Rose Fulbright Canada LLP

 - Successfully acted on behalf of government contractors (Rogers Communications, Veritaaq, Wipro, Supremex, Tyco Electronics, Sierra Systems, Procom, PriceWaterhouseCoopers, Deloitte and Touche, Federal Force Protective Agency), in bid challenge disputes before the CITT, as well as provincial and municipal procurement review bodies

-- Acted for government agencies in the development of procurement policies and codes of conduct
+- Acted for government agencies in developing procurement policies and codes of conduct

-- Acted on behalf of a multinational telecommunications provider in relation to the ownership and control rules applied by Industry Canada and the Canadian Radio-television and Telecommunications Commission applicable to new electromagnetic spectrum licences
+- Acted on behalf of a multinational telecommunications provider regarding the ownership and control rules applied by Industry Canada and the Canadian Radio-television and Telecommunications Commission applicable to new electromagnetic spectrum licences

 - Representing several parties in judicial review applications before the Federal Court of Appeal, including Prudential Steel, Wipro Canada, Toronto Port Authority, Inuvialuit Regional Corporation, Mohawk Council of Akwesasne, and Nunavut Wildlife Board